DavidAnson/markdownlint/doc/Rules.md

 [image]: https://example.com/image
 ```

-A link or image renders correctly when a corresponding label is defined, but
+A link or image renders correctly when the corresponding label is defined, but
-the text displays with brackets if the label is not present.
-This rule warns
+displays as text with brackets when the label is not present.
+By default, this
-of undefined labels for "full" and "collapsed" reference syntax.
+rule warns of undefined labels for "full" and "collapsed" reference syntax but

-> "Shortcut" syntax is ambiguous and a missing label will not generate an
+not for "shortcut" syntax because it is ambiguous.

-  error.
-For example, `[shortcut]` could be a shortcut link or the text
+The text `[example]` could be a shortcut link or the text "example" in brackets,
-  "shortcut" in brackets.
+so "shortcut" syntax is ignored by default.
+To include "shortcut" syntax, set
+the `include_shortcut` parameter to `true`.
+Note that doing so produces warnings
+for *all* text in the document that *could* be a shortcut.
+If bracketed text is
+intentional, brackets can be escaped with the `\` character: `\[example\]`.

 <a name="md053"></a>